Cray-HPE/docs-sat/docs/install.md

    x3000c0s5b0n0              : ok=3    changed=3    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
    ```

-   **NOTE:** Ensure that the PLAY RECAPs for each session show successes for all
+   **Note:** Ensure that the PLAY RECAPs for each session show successes for all
    manager NCNs before proceeding.

 1. Verify that SAT was successfully configured.